 - Hang Horseshoes with attached seating tags from some weathered nails.
 This can be hung from a wall, but it’s best if you erect something temporary so that you’re not damaging anything.

-- Write names and seating arrangements on Old Door that’s placed front and center of your reception area entrance.
+- Write names and seating arrangements on the Old Door that’s placed front and center of your reception area entrance.
 This should blend into the “old barn” feel that you’ve established.

 Get materials here: